 Monday – Sunday 10.00–17.00

-Good Friday, Easter Monday, Midsummer Eve, Midsummer Day, the Sunday after Midsummer, Christmas Eve, Christmas Day, New Year’s Eve and New Year’s Day.
+Good Friday, Easter Monday, Midsummer Eve, Midsummer Day, the Sunday after Midsummer, Christmas Eve, Christmas Day, Boxing Day New, Year’s Eve and New Year’s Day.

 Armémuseum is located at Riddargatan 13, in central Östermalm, Stockholm.
 The nearest metro station is Östermalmstorg, Östermalmstorg/Sibyllegatan exit.
 You can also take the number 7 Spårväg City tram or buses 69, 52, 76 or 62 to Nybroplan.